Last updated: September 30, 2024

 When you’re approved for a new home construction loan, you can expect to receive short-term financing with relatively high interest to pay for the build.
 You may be able to find a loan option that allows you to only make regular interest payments while construction is ongoing.

 Once construction is complete and your new home is built, you’ll likely convert the home construction loan into a permanent mortgage with a lender.
-At that point, you will start to make monthly payments on both the principal and interest.
+At that point, you may start to make monthly payments on both the principal and interest.

 If you need additional funds during the construction phase, an inspector or appraiser may need to assess the state of the build for the lender to authorize a higher loan amount.